SkillsFundingAgency/das-apim-developer-web/README.md

 ### Pre-Requisites

 * .net core 3.1 and any supported IDE for DEV running
-* Azure Storage Account - using the emulator or azurelite
+* Azure Storage Account - using the emulator or azurite
 * Clone of this repository

 ### Config